rsdiaz/linttity/README.md

 linttity [option]
 ```
 ### Options
- - -nodejs or --njs
+ - -nodejs or --njs  ESLint and Prettier config for Nodejs & Javascript
- - -nodets or --nts
+ - -nodets or --nts  ESLint and Prettier config for Nodejs & Typescript